apache/hudi/docs/_docs/2_4_configurations.md

 #### Bloom Index configs

+#### bloomIndexFilterType(bucketizedChecking = BloomFilterTypeCode.SIMPLE) {#bloomIndexFilterType}
+Property: `hoodie.bloom.index.filter.type` <br/>
+<span style="color:grey">Filter type used.
+Default is BloomFilterTypeCode.SIMPLE.
+Available values are [BloomFilterTypeCode.SIMPLE , BloomFilterTypeCode.DYNAMIC_V0].
+Dynamic bloom filters auto size themselves based on number of keys.</span>

 #### bloomFilterNumEntries(numEntries = 60000) {#bloomFilterNumEntries}
 Property: `hoodie.index.bloom.num_entries` <br/>
 <span style="color:grey">Only applies if index type is BLOOM. <br/>This is the number of entries to be stored in the bloom filter.
 We assume the maxParquetFileSize is 128MB and averageRecordSize is 1024B and hence we approx a total of 130K records in a file.
 The default (60000) is roughly half of this approximation.
 [HUDI-56](https://issues.apache.org/jira/browse/HUDI-56) tracks computing this dynamically.
-Warning: Setting this very low, will generate a lot of false positives and index lookup will have to scan a lot more files than it has to and Setting this to a very high number will increase the size every data file linearly (roughly 4KB for every 50000 entries).</span>
+Warning: Setting this very low, will generate a lot of false positives and index lookup will have to scan a lot more files than it has to and Setting this to a very high number will increase the size every data file linearly (roughly 4KB for every 50000 entries).
+This config is also used with DYNNAMIC bloom filter which determines the initial size for the bloom. </span>

 #### bloomFilterFPP(fpp = 0.000000001) {#bloomFilterFPP}
 Property: `hoodie.index.bloom.fpp` <br/>
 <span style="color:grey">Only applies if index type is BLOOM. <br/> Error rate allowed given the number of entries.
 This is used to calculate how many bits should be assigned for the bloom filter and the number of hash functions.
-This is usually set very low (default: 0.000000001), we like to tradeoff disk space for lower false positives</span>
+This is usually set very low (default: 0.000000001), we like to tradeoff disk space for lower false positives.
+If the number of entries added to bloom filter exceeds the congfigured value (`hoodie.index.bloom.num_entries`), then this fpp may not be honored.</span>

 #### bloomIndexParallelism(0) {#bloomIndexParallelism}
 Property: `hoodie.bloom.index.parallelism` <br/>